Public Health Agency of Canada: Organizational structure

 The president is a Governor in Council appointment for a term of five years.
 While in early years of the PHAC the President of the organization was identical to the Chief Public Health Officer, who is required by law to be a scientist, the Harper government innovated to manage the organization via the more malleable civil service, and a split personality developed with the twin agencies of President and CPHO.

-The post of President is presently held by Iain Stewart, who was appointed on 21 September 2020 to replace Tina Namiesniowski.
-Vice-president of the Health Security Infrastructure Branch Sally Thornton was also dismissed on 15 September in the midst of controversy over the disbandment of the GPHIN system.
+The post of President is presently held by Nancy Hamzawi, who was appointed in June 2025 to replace Heather Jeffrey.

 The chief public health officer (CPHO) is Canada's lead health professional.
 The CPHO is also a Governor-in-Council appointment whose role is to provide advice both to the Minister of Health and to the President of the PHAC.
-Dr. Theresa Tam was named CPHO on June 26, 2017.
+Dr. Joss Reimer was named CPHO on February 20, 2026 for a three-year term beginning April 1, 2026.

 The Public Health Agency of Canada Act empowers the CPHO to communicate with other levels of government, voluntary organizations, the private sector and Canadians on public health issues.
-Each year, the CPHO is required to submit a report to the Minister of Health on the state of public health in Canada.
+As per the Act, each year, the CPHO is required to submit a report to the Minister of Health on the state of public health in Canada.